Connecticut Doctor Negligence Lawyers

 for your resulting additional medical bills, lost income, and pain and

-suffering, and our Connecticut doctor and nurse negligence lawyers can
+suffering, and our doctor and nurse negligence lawyers in Connecticut

-fight to maximize your recovery.
-Since 1955, our highly respected firm
+can fight to maximize your recovery.
+Since 1955, our highly respected

-has successfully secured tens of millions of dollars for injured individuals
+firm has successfully secured tens of millions of dollars for injured

-and the families of those wrongfully killed, including some of the largest
+individuals and the families of those wrongfully killed, including some

 The first step in your recovery is reaching out to RisCassi & Davis,